 Dabbling in various disciplines within running over the last few years, it became apparent that although my talents are better in road running, my heart remained in the mountains.
 I love to be up there for as long as possible, (safely of course!) so Mountain Marathons and Ultras are the thing for me.
 I have steadily moved up the rankings with every adventure and have even won a race this year!
 In June 2020, I will embark on a massive adventure to complete all 4 National Mountain Challenges non-stop, only resting on the journey between each area.

 I am a fell runner from the wonderful Lake District!
-I started running aged four following in my dad's footsteps (even though I wore wellies in my first race) and really enjoyed running on the hills.
-Growing up I had success in Fell running becoming English Junior Fell running champion, and English Junior uphill champion for my age group.
-I also ran for my county at cross country events and on the track.
-I travelled all over the country with my brothers racing before having a break to do some travelling around the world (lots of skiing and sunny adventures).
+I started running aged four following in my dad's footsteps (despite wearing wellies in my first race) and really enjoyed running on the hills.
+Growing up I had success in Fell running becoming English Junior champion and English Junior uphill champ.
+I also ran for my county at cross country and on the track.
+I traveled all over the country with my brothers racing before having a break to do some travelling around the world (lots of skiing and sunny adventures).
 I’ve now got back to running on the fells and back to racing too, with some long-distance challenges in my sight such as a Bob Graham round!

 Triathlete / Runner